 I use eBay every day, but more to sell than to buy.
 I don’t typically buy things to resell on eBay.

 So to answer your question, I do have things that I end up selling for less, but I don’t think I ever lose money; I just make less of a profit.
-My garage and storage units may have a few of these items I am ‘sitting on’.
+My garage and storage units may have a few of these items I’m “sitting on” right now.

 What’s the craziest, most random item you’ve ever flipped?

-I have sold a few random items.
+I’ve sold a few random items.
 One crazy one was a prosthetic leg.
-I bought it for $30 and sold it for $1,000 the next day!
-I love fast turn-arounds, but then it made me think that I sold it too cheap.
-Ha.
+I bought it for $30 and sold it for $1,000 the next day.
+I love fast turnarounds, but this one made me second guess whether I sold it for too cheap.

 What’s the most money you’ve made on any single flip?
 Most lost?

-I can’t really say an amount that I have lost, because anything I haven’t sold yet is still in my garage and I will sell it eventually.
+I can’t really say an amount that I’ve lost, because anything I haven’t sold yet is still in my garage and I will sell it eventually.